2degrees/hubspot-contacts/docs/source/testing.rst

 Simulators
 ----------

-Each of the end-points supported by this library ship with a simulator for cases where the request completes successfully.
+Each of the end-points supported by this library ships with a simulator for cases where the request completes successfully.
 In some cases, a simulator for error cases is also provided; their constructors largely share the same signature as their successful counterparts, but they also require the exception